dpoulopoulos/virtml/docs/source/qemu-kvm.md

 # Install QEMU/KVM on Debian/Ubuntu

-This guide will show you how to install QEMU/KVM on a Debian-based system.
+This guide will walk you through the installation of QEMU/KVM on a Debian-based system.
+[QEMU](https://www.qemu.org/) is a generic and open source machine emulator and virtualizer, which allows for the emulation of various hardware platforms.
+[KVM (Kernel-based Virtual Machine)](https://linux-kvm.org/page/Main_Page) is a virtualization module in the Linux kernel that allows the kernel to function as a hypervisor, enabling the running of multiple, isolated virtual environments known as virtual machines (VMs).

 ## What you'll need